dhextras/bs-custom/B Day/README.md

 # BombSpawner Mod - Birthday Edition

 This project is a heartfelt gift for **someone special** on their birthday.
 It's a way to add a touch of creativity and excitement to the celebration.
 Unfortunately, due to unforeseen circumstances, I couldn't finish it in time for the birthday celebration.
-However, I'm making it open source now, hoping that you can find joy in tinkering with and enhancing this project.
+However, I'm making it avilable for everyone now, hoping that you can find joy in tinkering with and enhancing this project.

 ## Prerequisites